mafintosh/webrebels-2014/slides.md

 So peer to peer seems nice...

 But can we trust data coming from clients?
-What if someone sends us (fail movie) instead of (epic movie)?
+What if someone sends us something else instead of (bergen-to-oslo-train-video.mp4)?

 ----

-Let's start by dividing (epic movie) into pieces and hash them
+Let's start by dividing (bergen-to-oslo-train-video.mp4) into pieces and hash them

 piece1  --> hash of piece1